- Transgender Media Portal

 Supported by an Ontario Early Researcher Award (2019-2024), Dr. Laura Horak will be recruiting one PhD student and three MA students to conduct independent thesis research on some aspect of transgender, Two Spirit, nonbinary, intersex and/or gender-nonconforming film- and video-making in Canada or the United States.
 Potential research topics include: contemporary trans web series, Indigenous trans and Two-Spirit filmmaking, Black and trans-of-colour filmmaking, trans-made experimental animation, regional trans film and video movements, the history of Counting Past 2 (one of the first transgender film festivals, founded in Toronto in 1997), or the theoretical, computational, and ethical aspects related to building the Transgender Media Portal and cultivating its community of contributors.
 See News section for Transgender Media Lab fellowship announcements.

-In 2019-2020, the group is sponsored by the Pauline Jewett Institute of Women’s and Gender Studies and the Carleton/uOttawa Joint Chair for Women’s Studies.
-Email firstname.lastname@example.org to be added to the reading group email list.
+In 2019-2020, the group was sponsored by the Pauline Jewett Institute of Women’s and Gender Studies and the Carleton/uOttawa Joint Chair for Women’s Studies.
+Email firstname.lastname@example.org or email@example.com to be added to the reading group email list.

 Based on the seminar she has been teaching since Winter 2019, Dr. Laura Horak is writing a short academic monograph on trans-made cinema for use in undergraduate and graduate classes and for the general public.
 Projected publication date: 2022.